alsrlw/ansible-playbook-libsimple/README.md

 1. [Install Ansible](http://docs.ansible.com/ansible/intro_installation.html) according to the instructions for the OS of the control machine
 2. [Install Vagrant](https://www.vagrantup.com/docs/installation/) as well as a compatible hypervisor (VirtualBox, VMware, etc.)
 3. Clone this repository to the control machine
 5. Copy the file in `group_vars/all/main.yml.sample` to `group_vars/all/main.yml` and your own values inside the blank quotes.
-Optionally, adjust the values as needed in `/roles/libsimple-aws-objects/defaults/main.yml`
 4. Open a terminal, `cd` into the repository root directory, and run:
 ```
 vagrant up